karlroberts/sbt-web-s3/README.md

 ## Usage

-* add to your project/plugin.sbt the following line:-
+Add to your project/plugin.sbt the following line:-

     addSbtPlugin("au.com.ecetera.sbt" %% "sbt-web-s3" % "0.2.1-SNAPSHOT")

-* add to your build.sbt file the following line:-
+Add to your build.sbt file the following line:-

     import au.com.ecetera.sbt.S3WebsitePlugin.S3WS._

     enablePlugins(S3WebsitePlugin)

 You will then be able to use the task `s3wsSync` or `s3wsUpload` defined